Water supply and sanitation in Brazil: The Lula administration (2003–2011)

 In January 2007, at the beginning of his second term, the President signed a new federal water and sanitation law (Lei 11.445/07 para o saneamento básico) that outlines federal policies in the sector.
 The law aims at increasing investments to provide universal access to water and sanitation, while taking into account local specificities and using appropriate technologies that are in line with users' ability to pay.
 It also aims at increasing transparency and "social control".
 The law is a compromise between diverging interests of a broad array of stakeholders.
 It thus leaves some important issues undefined.
 One of these issues is the responsibility for service provision in large metropolitan areas, where some municipalities have challenged the constitutionality of service provision by state companies.
 The Supreme Court is expected to rule soon on two such cases.
 Nevertheless, the law fills a void by providing a legal basis for the role of the federal government in water and sanitation that had remained undefined during the previous 20 years.
 Léo Heller, professor of sanitary and environmental engineering at the Federal University of Minas Gerais, even called it "arguably the most important legislative innovation in basic sanitation sector in decades".

 In the same month, the President announced a new Program for the Acceleration of Growth (PAC) that includes major investments in highways, airports, ports, energy, as well as providing housing, water and sewage that would benefit poor Brazilians.
 The program calls for a total of 504 billion real (235 billion U.S. dollars) through 2010, of which about 205 billion U.S. dollars would be provided by state-owned companies and the private sector, while the rest would come from the federal government.

 National Sanitation Plan

 In December 2013 the federal government approved a National Sanitation Plan (Plansab) that aims to reach universal access to drinking water by 2023, and universal access to sanitation in urban areas by 2033.
 It also aims to reach 93% coverage in terms of wastewater treatment by 2033.
-The plan foresess federal subsidies to municipalities, provided they draw up local water and wastewater plans.
+The plan foresees federal subsidies to municipalities, provided they draw up local water and wastewater plans.
 As of December 2013 only around 30% of municipalities have drafted such plans.
 Especially municipalities in the poorest states have failed to submit plans, thus potentially cutting themselves off from federal funding.